Active Substance: alemtuzumab

 How is Lemtrada used?

 Lemtrada can only be obtained with a prescription.
-Treatment should be started and supervised by a neurologist experienced in treating multiple sclerosis, with suitable equipment and staff available for handling the most common side effects and hypersensitivity (allergic) reactions.
-Patients should receive certain medicines before or during treatment to reduce the risk of side effects.
+Treatment should be started and supervised by a doctor experienced in treating multiple sclerosis.
+Suitable equipment and staff should be available for managing the most common side effects and hypersensitivity (allergic) reactions.
+Patients should receive certain medicines before or during treatment to reduce the side effects.

 How does Lemtrada work?

-In multiple sclerosis, the body’s immune system malfunctions and attacks parts of the central nervous system (the brain and spinal cord), destroying the protective sheath around the nerves.
-The active substance in Lemtrada, alemtuzumab, is a monoclonal antibody, a type of protein that has been designed to recognise and attach to glycoprotein CD52, an antigen found on the surface of lymphocytes, white blood cells that are part of the immune system.
+In multiple sclerosis, the immune system (the body’s defences) incorrectly attacks the protective sheath around the nerves in the brain and spinal cord.
+The active substance in Lemtrada, alemtuzumab, is a monoclonal antibody, a type of protein that has been designed to recognise and attach to a protein called CD52.
+CD52 is found on lymphocytes, white blood cells that are part of the immune system.
 When alemtuzumab attaches to the lymphocytes it causes them to die, and they are replaced by new lymphocytes.
-The exact way alemtuzumab acts in multiple sclerosis is not fully understood, but it is believed to reduce the immune system’s damaging activity by causing the existing lymphocytes to die and to be replaced by new lymphocytes.
+The way alemtuzumab acts in multiple sclerosis is not fully understood, but it is believed to reduce the immune system’s damaging activity by causing the existing lymphocytes to die and to be replaced by new ones.

 What benefits of Lemtrada have been shown in studies?

 Lemtrada has been studied in two main studies involving 1,421 patients with relapsing-remitting multiple sclerosis.
-In both studies, Lemtrada was compared with another medicine for multiple sclerosis, Rebif (interferon beta-1a).
-The first study involved previously untreated patients, while the second study involved patients whose disease had relapsed despite previous treatment.
-In both studies, the main measure of effectiveness was based on the number of relapses the patients experienced each year and the progression of disability after two years of treatment.
+In both studies, Lemtrada was compared with another medicine for multiple sclerosis, interferon beta-1a.
+The first study involved previously untreated patients, while the second study involved patients whose disease had relapsed despite treatment.
+In both studies, the main measure of effectiveness was based on the number of relapses the patients had each year and the progression of disability after 2 years of treatment.

 What are the risks associated with Lemtrada?

-The most important side effects with Lemtrada are auto-immune conditions (where the body's own defence system attacks normal tissue), including thyroid-gland disorders, immune thrombocytopenic purpura (ITP, a bleeding disorder caused by low blood platelet counts) and kidney damage, as well as red- and white-blood-cell disorders, reactions to the infusion and infections.
-The most common side effects with Lemtrada (which may affect more than 2 in 10 people) are rash, headache, pyrexia (fever) and respiratory-tract infections.
-For the full list of all side effects reported with Lemtrada, see the package leaflet.
+The most important side effects with Lemtrada are autoimmune conditions (where the body's defence system attacks normal tissue), including thyroid gland disorders, immune thrombocytopenic purpura (ITP, a bleeding disorder caused by low blood platelet counts) and kidney damage, as well as red and white blood cell disorders, reactions to the infusion and infections.
+The most common side effects with Lemtrada (which may affect more than 2 in 10 people) are rash, headache, fever and respiratory tract infections (throat and chest infections).
+For the full list of side effects reported with Lemtrada, see the package leaflet.

-Lemtrada must not be used in patients with HIV.
+Lemtrada must not be used in patients with HIV and in patients with severe infections.
 For the full list of restrictions, see the package leaflet.

 Why is Lemtrada approved?

-The Agency’s Committee for Medicinal Products for Human Use (CHMP) decided that Lemtrada’s benefits are greater than its risks and recommended that it be approved for use in the EU.
-The CHMP considered that the benefit for patients with active disease had been demonstrated in studies.
-With regards to safety, the CHMP considered that educational materials must be provided to prescribers and patients to reduce the medicine’s risks.
+The European Medicines Agency decided that Lemtrada’s benefits are greater than its risks and recommended that it be approved for use in the EU.
+The Agency considered that the benefit for patients with active disease had been shown in studies.
+With regards to safety, the Agency considered that educational materials must be provided to prescribers and patients to reduce the medicine’s risks.

 What measures are being taken to ensure the safe and effective use of Lemtrada?

-In addition, the company that markets Lemtrada will ensure that doctors expected to prescribe the medicine receive educational materials containing important safety information, including details of the risk of auto-immune conditions, and a checklist covering the necessary screening, pre-treatment and long-term monitoring of patients.
+The company that markets Lemtrada will ensure that doctors expected to prescribe the medicine receive educational materials containing important safety information, including details of the risk of autoimmune conditions, and a checklist covering the necessary screening, pre-treatment and long-term monitoring of patients.
 This will also contain a patient alert card and a guide for patients explaining participation in the risk management programme.